mostafa7904/Digikala-Scraper/README.md

 `await bot.crawl("email", "pass"); //put in your info`

-You can also set the headless option which will stop puppeteer to open a chrome window.
-It's false by default meaning a chrome window runs.
+You can also set the headless option which will stop puppeteer from opening chrome.
+It's false by default meaning a chrome window will open.

 `await bot.crawl("email", "pass" , true); `

-before running the project run `npm i` in your command line
+before running make sure you have the latest node installed on your computer then run `npm i` in your command line.

 Installing chromium takes a while so be patiant.